james-conacher/james-conacher/README.md

 ### Hi there 👋

 My name is James, and I am a self-taught software developer from Cape Town, South Africa with years of experience in the eCommerce realm.
+If you want to see my latest ramblings, I am learning and buidling publically at [here](https://hashnode.com/@jamesconacher)

 ## Learning Focuses 🧠
 ### Current
 - React (Fullstack)

 ### Next Up
-- Typescript
+- Typescript & Javascript deep dive
 - AWS Fundamentals
+- Unit Testing (Jest)
+- NodeJS

 ## Current Projects I'm Working On
 - Wordle Replica (React)